 Lori Patterson, MD, of Knoxville has enjoyed skiing for most of her life.
 In March 2017, she was on the slopes of Lake Tahoe when she took a tumble.
 “I broke both bones in my lower left leg, and I knew it immediately,” she said.

 “The ski patrol got there quickly, and the local hospital had an excellent orthopedic team.
 In fact, the surgeon worked with the U.S. ski team,” she remembered.
 The medical team placed an internal plate and screws on her tibia (the larger bone in the lower leg), while the smaller (fibula) bone would heal on its own.

-Once home in Knoxville, Dr. Patterson did her physical rehabilitation at Fort Sanders Therapy Center – Downtown.
+Once home in Knoxville, Dr. Patterson did her physical rehabilitation at Fort Sanders Therapy Center – Downtown, a member of Covenant Therapy Centers.
 It’s conveniently located across the street from East Tennessee Children’s Hospital, where Dr. Patterson works as a pediatric infectious disease specialist.